amsehili/amsehili.github.io/content/posts/PDL/fitting-probabilistic-nn-for-regression/index.md

 In the [first article](https://amsehili.github.io/posts/pdl/mle-for-regression-problems) of this series, we discussed the use of NLL (Negative Log-Likelihood) as a loss function in the context of linear regression.
 We particularly showed that, under the assumptions of linear regression, NLL can be used to find the mean of the normal distribution that generates that data, achieving the same model as with MSE (Mean Squared Error).

 When the data is linear and has a constant variance (**homoscedasticity**) that is independent of the independent variable $x$, linear models are  generally suitable.
 However, when either or both of these conditions—linearity and constant variance—are not met, a linear model may underfit the data.
 In such cases, it's often more convenient to relax these strict assumptions and consider more sophisticated models that can more accurately capture the distribution of the data.
-This will the focus of this second article.
+This will be the focus of this second article.

 ## Relaxing the assumption about the constant variance of the residuals
 In many datasets, the variance of the residuals is not constant but changes as a function of the independent variable.
 This phenomenon is known as **heteroscedasticity**.

 The following figure depicts data where the variance of the residuals increases as a function of $x$.
-As observed, with the increase in $x$, the target values $y$ are more dispersed from the regression line.
+As we can see, with the increase in $x$, the target values $y$ are more dispersed from the regression line.
 This implies that the range of potential values for $y$ widens, making the predicted value $\hat{y}$, which represents the model's best estimate, less reliable.

 {{%expand "Show code" %}}